Trying to figure out how to rank on page 1 of google can be a confusing experience.

 Spot popular patterns to lay the foundation for a high ranking post on Google.

-Step into your reader’s being before writing any blog post (without demonically possessing them).
+Step into your reader’s shoes before writing any blog post.

 The winning combination of the 2 P’s – popularly and pain points – sets the table for a page 1 blog post.